-Cajamarca is a department of Peru, located in the northwest of the country.
-It nests in the Quechua region, located on both sides of the Peruvian Andes mountain range (between 2300-3,500 m a.s.l.), which determines that its climate is temperate, sunny during the day but cold at night.
+Cajamarca is a department of Peru located in the northwest of the country.
+It nests in the Quechua region, located on both sides of the Peruvian Andes mountain range (between 2300-3,500 m a.s.l.), and boasts a temperate climate, sunny during the day but cold at night.

 Clotilde Huaman Peña, a 54-year-old coffee producer, arrived in the community of Yandiluza (San Ignacio Province, Cajamarca) in mid-1995.
 Two years later, after acquiring a plot of land of approximately 4 hectares, she and her husband Isidoro Huayama began to venture into coffee production.

-“It was very complicated to start, we knew nothing about coffee growing, it was difficult to find fertilizers and to know how to use them” says Clotilde.
+“It was very complicated to start, we knew nothing about coffee growing and it was difficult to find fertilizers and to know how to use them,” says Clotilde.

-Clotilde and her husband Isidoro, joined MOCCA, through the Unicafec cooperative, at the beginning of 2021, with the purpose of participating in the trainings and learning better practices that would allow them to increase yields on their farm and optimize the quality of the coffee to obtain better prices.
+CClotilde and her husband Isidoro joined MOCCA, through the Unicafec cooperative, at the beginning of 2021 with the purpose of participating in the trainings and learning better practices that would allow them to increase yields on their farm and optimize the quality of the coffee to obtain better prices.

 German Coronel is 29 years old, married, and father of a 5-year-old daughter.
 He has been growing coffee in the community of Chinchiquilla since 2013.
 German joined the MOCCA project in mid-2021, through the Lima Coffee cooperative.

 “I was unaware of the benefits of a good selective harvest and the importance of picking only ripe beans.
 With the MOCCA training I am putting into practice new techniques for coffee production that allow me to obtain better quality.”
 German Coronel.